Jahn Teigen: Eurovision Song Contest

-In 1978 in Paris Jahn Teigen made his first appearance on the Eurovision stage, performing the song Mil etter mil (Mile after mile), which became famous for not receiving a single point from any of the participating nations.
+In 1978 in Paris Jahn Teigen made his first appearance on the Eurovision stage, performing the song Mil etter mil (Mile after mile), which received no points from any of the participating nations.
 This was the first occurrence of zero points with the new, and current, voting system of the Eurovision Song Contest.
-Despite the obvious lack of international recognition, the song gained a huge audience back in Norway where his countrymen embraced it.
-The single dominated the national singles chart for more than four months, being among the 10 most-bought singles for no less than 19 consecutive weeks, for five of those also topping the chart for the nation's most popular international hit.
-After 30 years in the nation's spotlight, this remains his most successful hit.
-Teigen's runner-up single was called Jeg gi'kke opp, meaning I don't give up, and his first album release the same year was just as self-ironic: This Year's Loser.
+The song gained a huge audience in Norway; The single dominated the national singles chart for more than four months, being among the 10 most-bought singles for no less than 19 consecutive weeks, for five of those also topping the chart for the nation's most popular international hit.
+It remains Teigen's most successful hit.
+His runner-up single was called Jeg gi'kke opp, meaning I don't give up, and his first album release the same year was This Year's Loser.

 Jahn Teigen returned to the Eurovision stage in 1982 in Harrogate, United Kingdom, where he sang Adieu in duet with Anita Skorgan (to whom he was married 1984-1988 and with whom he has a daughter) ending up at 12th place.
 In 1983, in Munich, Germany, he went solo again, with Anita Skorgan and three other women as backing vocalists, with the melody Do re mi, composed together with Anita Skorgan, which gave him his best position, a respectable 9th place.
 Teigen took part in the Norwegian national Eurovision final, called the Melodi Grand Prix, a record fourteen times between 1974 and 2005 with a total of 16 songs.
 Besides winning the Melodi Grand Prix four times, Teigen also finished as the runner-up on four occasions.
 In addition to this, Teigen was the host of Melodi Grand Prix and provided the interval act of the Melodi Grand Prix on a number of occasions.
 He also acted as commentator for Norwegian television in 1991 in Rome, together with John Andreassen.